iellwood/MatchAndControlPaper/README.md

 ### Ian T. Ellwood, Department of Neurobiology and Behavior, Cornell University

-This repository contains the code to implement the model described in the paper.
+This repository contains the code to implement the model described in the paper, "Short-term Hebbian learning can implement transformer-like attention".
 While we have made every attempt to make sure that all the files needed to reproduce the paper's figures are available, the NEURON simulator has a number of quirks.
 Please contact the author with any questions or concerns about the code or aspects of the model.

 All code is dependent on the NEURON simulator https://www.neuron.yale.edu/neuron/, which must be installed so that your python interpreter can access its